alexreyes/Celo-Crowdfunding-Tutorial/README.md

 # Writing the Contract

-First things first, open our newly created project in your favorite code editor and create a file called **CeloCrowdfund.sol** in your ``contracts/`` folder.
+First things first, open the newly created project in your favorite code editor and create a file called **CeloCrowdfund.sol** in your ``contracts/`` folder.

 At the top of the file, add the Solidity version and import the SafeMath contract from OpenZeppelin:

 ```
 pragma solidity >=0.4.22 <0.9.0;

 // Importing OpenZeppelin's SafeMath Implementation
-import
-"@openzeppelin/contracts/utils/math/SafeMath.sol";
+import "@openzeppelin/contracts/utils/math/SafeMath.sol";
 ```

-SafeMath is a wrapper for the ``uint256`` type in Solidity.
-Integers in Solidity are vulnerable to overflow errors which can cause significant problems for our smart contracts.
-As a result, we'll use SafeMath.
+SafeMath is a wrapper for ``uint256`` in Solidity.
+We use SafeMath because integers in Solidity are vulnerable to overflow errors which can cause significant problems for our smart contracts.

 Next, we're going to initialize our contract:
 ```